santiagosemhan/challenge-ml/README.md

 # Mercado libre Challenge

 This project is a challenge test to Mercado Libre company.
-Feel free to send a PR o comment any issue you found.
+Feel free to send a PR or comment any issue you found.

 The project it's currently using the following technologies: